Kaihanga Pahi/Kaiwhakarākei Waka

 - build vehicle frames

-- assemble and join parts to the frame such as the floor, roof and side panels
+- assemble and join parts to the frame, such as floor, roof and side panels

 - install electrical wiring

-- fit additional parts, such as hydraulic lifts and refrigeration equipment, to vehicle bodies
+- fit additional parts to vehicle bodies, such as hydraulic lifts and refrigeration equipment

-- repair, replace and modify the frame or parts.
+- repair, replace and modify frames and parts

 - install or repair upholstery.